New York City is this week’s setting for this picture by Dominic Remane from Toronto, Canada.

 - title of photograph (if any + equipment used)

-- one of your favorite picture (max width of 1280 pixels, you obviously retain all the pictures copyright)
+- one of your favorite street picture (max width of 1280 pixels, you obviously retain all copyrights to your pictures)

 - answers to the above questions .